9001/copyparty/README.md

 you may also want these, especially on servers:
 * [contrib/systemd/copyparty.service](contrib/systemd/copyparty.service) to run copyparty as a systemd service
 * [contrib/nginx/copyparty.conf](contrib/nginx/copyparty.conf) to reverse-proxy behind nginx (for better https)

+### debian

+recommended steps to enable audio metadata and thumbnails (from images and videos):

+* as root, run the following:
+  `apt install python3 python3-pip ffmpeg python3-dev`

+* then, as the user which will be running copyparty (so hopefully not root), run this:
+  `python3 -m pip install --user -U Pillow pillow-avif-plugin`

+(`pyheif-pillow-opener` was skipped because apparently debian is too old to build it)

 ## notes